Evaluation of International Credentials

 All applicants from countries in which the official language is not English, are required to submit official TOEFL or IELTS scores.
 This requirement applies to all applicants from Bangladesh, Burma, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the Peoples Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries and non-English speaking countries in Africa.

 The TOEFL or IELTS are not required of permanent residents of the U.S. or individuals who have been granted official refugee or asylum status by the United States Citizenship and Immigration Services (USCIS).
-The TOEFL or IELTS are not required of students from countries where English is the official language, or by students that have studied full-time at a university for at least two years at an institution in a country where English is the official language.
+The TOEFL or IELTS are not required of students from countries where English is the official language, or by students that have studied full-time at an accredited university in the US for at least two years.
 The following courses will not fulfill this requirement: (1) courses in English as a Second Language, (2) courses conducted in another language other than English, (3) courses that will be completed after you apply, and (4) courses of a nonacademic nature.
 Applicants who attend a university in a foreign country where English is the medium of instruction are NOT waived from this requirement.

 Each graduate program may require a different minimum score for consideration than another.
 Please consult the program requirements for you program's minimum score.If you have previously been denied admission to City College on the basis of your English language proficiency, you must submit new scores that meet the current minimum.